Swedish Vallhund: Activities

-The Vallhund can compete in: dog agility trials, obedience, rally obedience, showmanship, flyball, tracking, hiking, and herding events.
+The Vallhund can compete in a variety of sports including dog agility trials, obedience, rally obedience, showmanship, flyball, tracking, hiking, and herding events.
 Herding instincts and trainability can be measured at noncompetitive herding tests.
 Vallhunds that exhibit basic herding instincts can be trained to compete in herding trials.

 History

 The Swedish Vallhund is an ancient, national dog breed of Sweden and may date back to the 8th or 9th century.
-Swedish Vallhunds originated in the county of Västergötland, which lies just south of lake Vänern.
+Swedish Vallhunds originated in the province of Västergötland, which lies just south of lake Vänern.
 Here the small dog proved to be excellent for watching, guarding and herding.
 The breed dates to the Viking settlement of England and is thought to have played a part in the development of the modern Welsh Corgi and the Lancashire Heeler.
 According to the American Kennel Club, another theory of the breed's origin is that during the eighth or ninth century "either the Swedish Vallhund was brought to Wales or the Corgi was taken to Sweden, hence the similarities between the two breeds".

 The Swedish Vallhund is related to larger spitz dogs and moose hunting dogs of Scandinavia.
 Large dogs of this spitz-type have been found buried with their masters in Stone-Age settlements in Scandinavia.
-The skeleton of a Swedish Vallhund is remarkably similar to that of the modern Norwegian Elkhound, another breed of spitz dog.